 Some of the leading auction houses in London hang huge banners to advertise upcoming sales events.
 Once the auction has finished the banners are no longer useful to them.
 We take this stunning and unique material and use it as the lining for some of our larger bags.

-We dream of a time without landfill, when everything is recycled or composted.
+We dream of a time without landfill, when everything is reused, revalued, recycled or composted.
 Between now and then we know there are far too many incredible materials that will either languish underground or suffer the indignity of incineration; when that happens we lose, we lose quality, narrative, and the opportunity to do something great.
 So we intercede, choosing story laden materials of incredible character, and do everything we can to ensure their second life is as long as possible.

 We have partnered with Burberry Foundation to solve our most ambitious material challenge to date: the vast amounts of waste created through the production of leather goods.
 As part of a new five-year partnership, Elvis & Kresse have received a grant from the Burberry Foundation to support this work.
 We will also transform at least 120 tonnes of leather off cuts from the production of Burberry products into accessories and homeware.